-NURS 360 provides complex situations requiring strong recognition skills and rapid decision making.
+NURS 360, a lecture course, provides complex situations requiring strong recognition skills and rapid decision making.
 Evidence-based practices in support of assessment and nursing interventions are utilized in providing quality patient care.

 Upon successful completion of NURS 360, the student should be able to: